Voted Best State Websites for 2025 and 2026

 Jurisdiction of Arecibo

-If you see a town italicized, that church book is unavailable for online viewing.
-However, some transcriptions may be available.
-In addition, if you see an asterisk next to a town, please look at the notes.
+If a town appears in italics, the church books for that municipality are unavailable online.
+However, some transcriptions may still exist.
+Additionally, if you see an asterisk beside a town, please review the accompanying notes section.

 Final Thoughts on Parish Records